ammar-tanwar/bloglearnbay/posts/how-darwin-platform-can-ease-ai-related-difficulties-an-invention-by-linkedin.md

 But in the new machine Learning era, it's critical to strike a balance between data science workbooks and software libraries.
 And here comes the efficacy of the **Linkedin DARWIN platform**.

 A successful digital transformation necessitates the use of automation and artificial intelligence.
 You assign jobs to your robots, who learn and develop.
 Previously, separate items were designed to meet distinct demands.
-Accordingly, The most difficult task is finding the right set of data.
+Accordingly, the most difficult task is finding the right set of data.

 ## How does Darwin neutralize such difficulties?